UEFA Nations League: What to look out for on Matchday 4

 Article summary

-The Netherlands and Portugal are the top points-scorers so far in League A while England, France and Switzerland are among the sides playing catch-up as the June UEFA Nations League ties conclude.
+The Netherlands can take a big lead at the top of Group A4, while England are among the sides playing catch-up as the June UEFA Nations League ties conclude.

 Article top media content